kube-vip/kube-vip/README.md

 ## Usage

 ### Configuration

 To generate the basic `yaml` configuration:

+**Without Docker**
 ```
 kube-vip sample config > config.yaml
 ```

-Modify the `localPeer` section to match this particular instance (local IP address/port etc..) and ensure that the `peers` section is correct for the current instance and all other instances in the cluster.
-Also ensure that the `interface` is the correct interface that teh `vip` will bind to.

-### Static pod
-(wip)

-To generate the basic Kubernetes static pod `yaml` configuration:
+**With Docker**
 ```
-kube-vip sample manifest > manifest.yaml
+sudo docker run -it --rm plndr/kube-vip:0.1 /kube-vip sample config | sudo tee /etc/kube-vip/config.yaml
 ```

+Modify the `localPeer` section to match this particular instance (local IP address/port etc..) and ensure that the `remotePeers` section is correct for the current instance and all other instances in the cluster.
+Also ensure that the `interface` is the correct interface that teh `vip` will bind to.

-## Starting a cluster
+## Starting a simple cluster

-To start `kube-vip` ensure the configuration for the `localPeers` and `peers` is correct for each instance and the cluster as a whole and start:
+To start `kube-vip` ensure the configuration for the `localPeers` and `remotePeers` is correct for each instance and the cluster as a whole and start:

 ```
 kube-vip start -c /config.yaml